jspears/scrolldata/Readme.md

 Scrolldata
 ===
 It is yet another virtual scroller, with a few advantages.
+I did not want to write this component but all the components I tested missed something I needed.

+I looked at
+ * reactvirtualized - did not have resizable columns, or expandable content
+ * fixed-data-tables - expandable content did not work, and a million extra nodes.
+ * smarttable - some internal thing that works ok, but totally featureless.
+ * a couple of others, but they all had fatal flaws (table based layout,

 * Very few additonal dom nodes.
-* Rows are not wrapped.
-* Does not store data, other than what is in display.
-* Has in place holders.
+* Very few reflows and unnessary virtual tree updates.
-* Elements can use natural positioning, when rendered.
+  * can scrollTo row
+  * does not ref any data not being shown.
+* Has a table
+  * table is sortable
+  * expandable
+  * columns are resizable
+  * configurable
+  * Row level actions

+## Todo -
+  - Write real docs.